 Introduction to Challenges IoT Implementations

 Internet of Things (IoT) is a technology-based on connected smart devices that have the potential to change the industry landscape in scale.
-In the era of cheap computing resources, unlimited bandwidth and 24/7 connected devices the applications of IoT range across all industries from agriculture to space.
-As per the recent IDC(International Data Corporation) forecast, the worldwide spending of IoT for 2019 will cross $745 billion which is 15.4% more than the previous year.
+In the era of cheap computing resources, unlimited bandwidth and 24/7 connected devices, IoT range across all industries from agriculture to space.
+As per the recent IDC(International Data Corporation) forecast, the worldwide spending of IoT for 2019 will cross $745 billion, which is 15.4% more than the previous year.
 It is expected that global spending will cross the $1 trillion mark by the end of 2020-2022.
 Like every innovation in history, IoT has also been going through its own set of challenges.
 In this article, we will discuss the implementation and negative challenges faced by Industrial IoT solutions.

 Industry-wise IoT use cases and their challenges

-Let discuss how incorporated IoT solutions has been facing challenges across the industry landscape
+Let discuss how incorporated IoT solutions has been facing challenges across the industry landscape.

 1. Challenges in the Manufacturing sector